kaushiksamanta/queue-craft/README.md

       backoffFactor: 2,       // Multiplier for each subsequent retry
       maxDelay: 10000         // Maximum delay between retries (ms) },
-    enableDelayQueue: true    // Use delay queue for scheduled retries }
+    // Delay queue for scheduled retries is always enabled }
 });
 ```